-Toto Creek Park lies (lays?) in the wilderness of Lake Lanier that lays (lies?) a few miles from the bustle of the local outlet malls.
+Toto Creek Park lies (lays?) in the wilderness of Lake Lanier that lays (lies?) a few miles from the bustle of the popular outlet malls in Dawsonville.

-Camping once meant hiking into the woods and fighting bears for a place to pitch a tent.
-You carried whatever you needed to survive.
+Camping once meant hiking into the woods and fighting lions and tigers and bears for a place to survive overnight.

 - Alcohol is prohibited.

 - Arrive early, parking is on a first-come, first-served basis.